Catastrophic Injury Lawyers in Fresno, CA

 Suffering any type of injury can be difficult, but catastrophic injuries can be particularly problematic and expensive.
 Someone with a catastrophic injury has sustained physical or mental damage that is classified as permanent or disabling, and thus life-altering.
 These types of injuries often require extensive, regular medical care that can be costly, not to mention the emotional toll such an injury can take on the injured person and his or her family.

 If you or someone you love suffered a catastrophic injury due to someone else’s negligence, you may have a personal injury case.
-Our Fresno attorneys at BD&J, PC understand what is at stake for you and your family, and it is our goal to ensure you retain compensation for medical bills and other necessities to treat your condition.
+Our Fresno catastrophic injury attorneys at BD&J understand what is at stake for you and your family.
+It is our goal to ensure you retain compensation for medical bills and other necessities to treat your condition.

 What Caused Your Catastrophic Injury?